 If you would like to exercise any of these rights, please contact us.

 We may change this Privacy Notice from time to time.
 Any changes to this Privacy Notice will be posted on our websites, and/or where we think it is appropriate, via email so that you will always know what information we gather, how we might use that information, and whether we will disclose that information to anyone.

 Please check our website regularly to see recent changes.

 This Privacy Notice was last updated in August 2019.

 10. How to contact us about the privacy of your information

 All comments, complaints and requests relating to our use of your personal information are welcomed and should be addressed to:

 Address: OneFamily, 16-17 West Street, Brighton BN1 2RL

 Email: [email protected].
-Please don't send confidential personal information by email as it's not secure and there's always the risk it could be intercepted.
+We use Transport Layer Security (TLS) to encrypt and protect email traffic.
+If your mail server does not support TLS, please don't send confidential personal information to us by email as it’s not secure and there's the risk it could be intercepted.